kokiddp/elkse/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This simple plugin enforces security measures against march 2020 attacks and handkes breach notification
+This simple plugin enforces security measures against march 2020 attacks and handles breach notification

 == Description ==

-This simple plugin enforces security measures against march 2020 attacks and handkes breach notification.
+This simple plugin enforces security measures against march 2020 attacks and handles breach notification.
 If a breach is detected it tries to prevent database modification and notifies the admin about the occurred breach.

 == Installation ==